opncell/opncell/docs.md

 5. Features such as failover and load balancing ensure continuous network availability and performance.

 ## 1.3 OPNcell

-OPNcell is an out-of-box OPNsense plugin that adds Private 5G & LTE network capability.
-The package adds 5G/LTE services to OPNsense using the Open Source Open5Gs software.
+OPNcell is an easy-to-install out-of-the-box OPNsense plugin that adds private 5G and LTE network capability.
+This package integrates 5G/LTE services into OPNsense using the open-source Open5GS software.

-By combining advanced packet filtering & management with 4G/5G capability, OPNcell offers a low-cost complete solution for private LTE deployments.
+Installing OPNcell behind OPNsense firewall ensures that all network components are properly set up and secure.This allows you to create a secure, cost-effective, and easy-to-manage private network solution.

 ## 2\.
 Installing OPNcell